 Sell Your Own Products

 Besides hitting the right number of followers, your audience needs to be active and engaged.
-This means your posts receive many likes, as well as comments, saves and shares.
-Here are some tips on how to grow your Instagram followers with a quality audience:
+Engagement means your posts receive many likes as well as comments, saves and shares.
+Here are some tips on how to grow your Instagram following with a quality audience:

 Grow Your Audience

-You’re probably aware that hashtags, an optimized bio and marketing your Instagram page on other social media are good ways to start growing your audience.
+You’re probably aware that hashtags, an optimized bio and marketing your Instagram page on other social media platforms are good ways to start growing your audience.
 But nowadays, the competition for followers is hot.
 Finding creative ways to get followers is critical.
-Some ideas include:
+Some ideas include the following:

-- Make sure your photos are beautifully taken and unique to your style.
+- Make sure your photos are beautiful and unique to your style.

 - Host product giveaways for followers who invite others to follow you.